alexmbarbosa/nginx-lab-dev/README.md

 ## Context

-This is an useful project for using when you need a lab for testing your backends behind a load balanacer.
+This is an useful project for using when you need a lab for testing your backends behind a load balancer.

 This lab has the following structure: